SiddharthSham/zen/about.md

 comments: false
 ---

+A testament to my vanity lies here.
+Press F for respect.

 Bored web developer who has too much free time and too much Internet for his own good.
 I occasionally go on creation sprees like the one that led to this site being created.
 If you see me somewhere, please tell me to go sleep.
 And then steal my phone.
-Jk, don't.
-If you value your life. : )
+Jk, pls don't. :)

-This is just placeholder text.
-Actual content comng your way soon...

 See more: <a href="https://siddharthsham.github.io/profile/">Siddharth Sham</a>